Haylee’s Halo Hospitalization Hacks

-- However, if your nurse is not meeting your child’s needs, ask the charge nurse for a different nurse.
+- However, if your nurse is not meeting your child’s needs, you can always ask the Charge Nurse for a different Nurse.

-- Do NOT compare your child’s progress to others: Halo Gravity- Traction treatment plan tailored to each patient.
+- Do not compare your child’s progress to others.
+The Halo Gravity Traction treatment plan is tailored for each individual patient.

-- Ask to keep your child’s HALO after removal.
+- Ask to keep your child’s halo after surgery!

-The Night Before the Halo is Removed: Peak/climax of the roller coaster ride.
+The Night before the Halo is Removed: The peak/climax of the roller coaster ride.

 Halo Removal Surgery: Accelerating at full-speed ahead, dropping straight down.

-Recovery: Slow and (hopefully) smooth coast into the dock.
+Recovery: The slow and (hopefully) smooth coast into the dock.

 You were given this life because you are strong enough to live it.